 Possible Neck and Back Injuries After a Car Accident

-Possible Neck and Back Injuries
+Possible Car Accident Neck and Back Injuries

 If you are experiencing discomfort in the neck and/or back, you should address it right away.
-Given the sensitivity of the spine and its ability to control the rest of your limbs, it’s imperative that you double-check any discomfort with a doctor.
+Given the sensitivity of the spine and its ability to control the rest of your limbs, it is imperative that you double-check any discomfort with a doctor.
 Here are a couple of the most common neck and back injuries caused during car accidents:

-Spinal Fractures: Fractures in the spine are typically caused by the seatbelt.
+- Spinal Fractures: Fractures in the spine are typically caused by the seatbelt.
 If the force of the impact is hard enough, it can pull on the spinal column while the seatbelt pulls down, resulting in fractures.
 These injuries can cause bladder issues, weak muscles, and shooting pains (among other symptoms).

-Spinal Cord Injuries: Trauma to the spinal cord can cause injuries to the neck, back, legs, arms, etc. because it extends from the brain all the way to the lower back.
+- Spinal Cord Injuries: Trauma to the spinal cord can cause injuries to the neck, back, legs, arms, etc. because it extends from the brain all the way to the lower back.

 It is not always certain when you will experience pain as a result of neck and back injuries.
 Neck pain or back pain may come even years after the accident.
 Because these areas are so sensitive, the slightest agitation can change the severity of the pain.
 While some injuries are immediately apparent following an accident, others can take weeks, months, or years to present.

-Symptoms of Neck and Back Injuries:
+Symptoms of Neck and Back Injuries

 Neck and back injuries are so important to recognize and treat right away because they can lead to the impairment of almost every other region of the body.

 - Swollen or stiff back